mcosovic/JuliaGrid.jl/docs/src/manual/acPowerFlow.md

 ```

 !!! note "Info"
-    This method removes the need to restart and recreate both the `PowerSystem` within the `ac` field and the `ACPowerFlow` from the beginning when implementing changes to the existing power system.
+    This concept removes the need to restart and recreate both the `PowerSystem` within the `ac` field and the `ACPowerFlow` from the beginning when implementing changes to the existing power system.

 ---